MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidclass/ni-hidclass-ioctl_hid_get_serialnumber_string.md

 ### -output-buffer-length

 The length of a NULL-terminated wide character string.
+The supplied buffer must be <= 4093 bytes (2^12 – 3).

 ### -in-out-buffer